sermonette: Why 153?

 Given 04-Jan-20; Sermon #1523s; 19 minutes

-David Grabbe, asserting that the eight signs in the Book of John form a chiasm (where the first element corresponds to the last element, the second element to the second-to-the-last one, etc.) analyses the first and eighth signs.
-The first sign corrected the physical need for wine (a symbol of the New Covenant) in a joyful occasion; the eighth sign corrected a spiritual need on the part of God's people.
+The eight signs in the Book of John form a chiasm, where the first element corresponds to the last element, the second element to the second-to-the-last one, etc. The first sign corrected the physical need for wine (a symbol of the New Covenant) in a joyful occasion; the eighth sign corrected a spiritual need on the part of God's people.
 Christ did not use the 153 fish in the eighth sign (John 21:11) to feed the disciples; He provided their necessary food Himself.
 Rather, the fish symbolize the disciple's role as fishers of men, a role they had neglected.
 The number 153 appears linked to the narrative of the three contingents of men sent to fetch Elisha (II Kings 1:1-14).
 Here, God saves a humble, repentant remnant brought back by faithful fishermen and hunters (Jeremiah 16:14-16).
 God will regather the people of Israel, one by one, not even the smallest grain falling to the ground.
-Jesus is looking for His people to fulfil their role as fishers of men.
+Jesus is looking for His people to fulfill their role as fishers of men.